aff3ct/streampu/docs/thread_pinning.md

 !!! warning
-    We assume that the user is aware of the computer architecture, uses the logical indexes of hwloc and follows the syntax rules, otherwise the code will throw exceptions.
+    We assume that the user is aware of the computer architecture, uses the logical indexes of `hwloc` and follows the previously defined syntax rules, otherwise the code will throw exceptions.